minnibb/tp/docs/DeveloperGuide.md

    1. Prerequisites: Contact list must not be empty.

    1. Test case: `sort`
-      Expected: Displays contacts sorted by name in ascending order (same behavior as `sort by/name asc`).
+      Expected: Displays contacts sorted by name in ascending order (same behavior as `sort by name asc`).

 ### Adding and Replacing Notes